 Things to Do

 One of the most pleasant ways to start your day in Sanur is to take walk or run along the 4km beachfront walk that curves along the east coast of Bali.
-As you follow the path, you can take in the sights of colourful fishing boats, water sports enthusiasts windsurfing, kayaking, parasailing and snorkeling, and on a clear day, the sights of Nusa Lembongan and Nusa Penida across the water.
+As you follow the path, you can take in the sights of colourful fishing boats, water sports enthusiasts windsurfing, kayaking, parasailing and snorkelling, and on a clear day, the sights of Nusa Lembongan and Nusa Penida across the water.
 If you need a break, simply stop at one of the open-air cafes lining the sand.
 During the month of August, the Sanur Village Festival takes place with live music, cultural performances and plenty of delicious Balinese and Indonesian food.
 The festival ends with the famous International Kite Festival, when hundreds of youths and adults alike come from far and wide to compete with their huge custom-made and creative kites.

 Due to its laid-back nature, Sanur tends to attract plenty of families, couples and a more mature crowd than youthful Kuta or scenester Seminyak.
 The calm waters and hassle-free beach resorts, hotels and restaurants make this the perfect environment for travellers with little ones, and there are plenty of beautiful luxury villas for those looking for something a bit more swank and secluded.
 As for the resident foreigners, you’re more likely to find long-term expats who have settled down here with their families than energetic partiers or surfers in Sanur.